fanzyflani/voxycodone/doc/sandbox.md

 * Root directory is a subset of its parent's
 * Writable directory is `${ROOT}/save/`
 * Message link to remote clients
-* Can spawn Plugin, Blind (XXX: may drop the Plugin bit)
+* Can spawn Plugin, Blind

 Client
 ------